Muay Thai gloves: 6 tips on how to buy great boxing gloves

-- Gloves should be stiff around the wrist to prevent it from bending and to protect it from an injury.
+- Gloves should be stiff around the wrist to prevent it from bending and to protect it from injury.
 A wrist sprain is very painful and may put you off training for months.

 - Muay Thai gloves should have dense padding around the edge of the glove to protect your hand when blocking and checking kicks.
 This is very important since kicks in Muay Thai are very powerful and do a lot of damage.

 What else you should know before buying a pair of Thai Boxing Gloves:

 First of all, you should know that you need to buy at least two pairs of boxing gloves: one for a heavy bag and Thai pads and another one just for sparring.

 The reason for that is simple: punching bags damage your gloves and make them harder.

-This, in turn, reduces the protection level for your hands and definitely makes them less comfortable for your sparring partner's face.
+This, in turn, reduces the protection level of your hands and definitely makes them less comfortable for your sparring partner's face.

 That's why you should buy another pair and get 16 oz boxing gloves with softer padding just for sparring.
 A pair of gloves for punching bag drills should be lighter, around 12-14 oz, and harder than the one for sparring.